Understanding AEs

-Treatments for NHL can cause a variety of adverse effects.
+Treatments for NHL can cause a variety of adverse events.

 Chemotherapy

-Common adverse events of chemotherapy include myelosuppression, neutropenic fever, and immunosuppression.
-Myelosuppression can be treated with transfusions (red cells and platelets) or the administration of colony-stimulating factors (eg, granulocyte colony-stimulating factor).
+Common adverse events of chemotherapy include myelosuppression, febrile neutropenic fever, and immunosuppression.
+Myelosuppression can be treated with transfusions (red blood cells and platelets) or the administration of colony-stimulating factors (eg, granulocyte colony-stimulating factor).
 Neutropenia leads to an increased risk of infections from bacteria, viruses, and fungi.
-Patients are also susceptible to infections like Varicella and herpes zoster and managed by post-exposure prophylaxis against varicella-zoster infection.
-Other common adverse effects include hair loss, mouth sores, loss of appetite, nausea and vomiting, diarrhea or constipation, increased risk of infection, heart failure, bleeding or bruising after minor cuts or injuries, fatigue and shortness of breath.1
+Patients are also susceptible to infections like varicella-zoster and herpes zoster, which are managed by post-exposure prophylaxis against varicella-zoster infection.
+Other common adverse events include hair loss, mouth sores, loss of appetite, nausea and vomiting, diarrhea or constipation, increased risk of infection, heart failure, bleeding or bruising after minor cuts or injuries, fatigue, and shortness of breath.1

 Radiation Therapy

-Radiotherapy can cause heart failure by causing diffuse fibrosis in the interstitium of the myocardium and progressive fibrosis of pericardial layers, cells in the conduction system, and the cusps or leaflets of the valves.
+Radiotherapy can cause heart failure by causing diffuse fibrosis in the interstitium of the myocardium and progressive fibrosis of the pericardial layers, the cells in the conduction system, and the cusps or leaflets of the valves.
 The left ventricular ejection fraction is usually preserved.
-Vincristine can cause neurotoxicity.
-Other adverse effects include gastrointestinal symptoms, such as constipation, diarrhea, dry mouth, and mouth sores.1
+Although vincristine is a chemotherapeutic agent, it can cause neurotoxicity.
+Other adverse events include gastrointestinal symptoms, such as constipation, diarrhea, dry mouth, and mouth sores.1

 Radiation to the neck and mediastinum can result in hypothyroidism.
 Patients undergoing hematopoietic cell transplantation with total body irradiation (TBI) conditioning were documented to suffer from growth hormone deficiency, hypogonadism, insulin resistance, and dyslipidemia.1